numpy/numpy.org/NA-overview.rst

      2   |   58   | 32  | MISSING
      3   |   71   | 45  | 30000

-One way to think about what computations this should result in is to ask the question "Is the result consistent with later discovering the values that were missing?"
+The traditional way is to record that income as, say, "-99", and document this in the README along with the data set.
+Then, you have to remember to check for and handle such incomes specially; if you forget, you'll get superficially reasonable but completely incorrect results, like calculating the average income on this data set as 14967.
+If you're in one of these fields, then such missing-ness is routine and inescapable, and if you use the "-99" approach then it's a pitfall you have to remember to check for explicitly on literally *every* calculation you ever do.
+This is, obviously, an unpleasant way to live.

+Let's call this situation the "statistical missing data" situation, just to have a convenient handle for it.
+(As mentioned, practitioners just call this "missing data", and what to do about it is literally an entire sub-field of statistics; if you google "missing data" then every reference is on how to handle it.)
+Numpy isn't going to do automatic imputation or anything like that, but it could help a great deal by providing some standard way to at least represent data which is missing in this sense.

+The main prior art for how this could be done comes from the S/S+/R family of languages.
+Their strategy is, for each type they support, to define a special value called "NA".
+(For ints this is INT_MAX, for floats it's a special NaN value that's distinguishable from ordinary NaNs, ...)
+Then, they arrange that in computations, this value has a special semantics that we will call "NA semantics".

+The idea is, any computations involving NA values should be consistent with what would have happened if we had known the correct value.

-Let's say we want to compute the mean income, how might we do this?
+For example, let's say we want to compute the mean income, how might we do this?
 One way would be to just ignore the MISSING entry, and compute the mean of the remaining entries.
 This gives us (15000 + 30000)/2, or 22500.

 Is this result consistent with discovering the income of person 2?
 Let's say we find out that person 2's income is 50000.
 This means the correct answer is (15000 + 50000 + 30000)/3, or 31666.67,
 indicating clearly that it is not consistent.
-Therefore, the mean income is MISSING, i.e. a specific number whose value we are unable to compute.
+Therefore, the mean income is NA, i.e. a specific number whose value we are unable to compute.

-This use case suggests the following semantics:
+This motivates the following semantics, which are how R implements NA:

-Assignment
+Assignment:
-  MISSING values are understood to represent specific unknown values, and thus should have value-like semantics with respect to assignment and other basic data manipulation operations.
+  NA values are understood to represent specific unknown values, and thus should have value-like semantics with respect to assignment and other basic data manipulation operations.
 Code which does not actually look at the values involved